 Let me start with your doctor.
 The advice of talking to your doctor about exercise and diet might be a little misguided.
 This is because many medical doctors are not the subject matter expert.
 This is a scary thought when you think about it.

 According to Dr. Marissa Mastrocola, writing for Op-Med, a review of medical school curriculums found that over 50% of medical students failed to have any formal education related to physical activity.
 In 2015, Cardinal et al. studied the curriculums of 170 US allopathic and osteopathic medical schools.
 Of the institutions studied, only 21.2% had one course available to medical students, and only 12.2% had a required course.
-The majority of these courses focused on exercise physiology or sports medicine, with only 8.1% and 4.7% educating about preventive or lifestyle medicine respectively.
+Most of these courses focused on exercise physiology or sports medicine, with only 8.1% and 4.7% educating about preventive or lifestyle medicine, respectively.

 So what about nutrition?
 A 2018 survey showed that 61 percent of internal medicine residents reported having little or no training in nutrition.
 And while 94 percent of resident physicians recognize the importance of diet and feel that nutrition counseling should be part of patient visits, only 14 percent feel trained to offer it.
-This is sort of a big problem.
+This is a big problem.

-Perhaps the answer is more school or more health classes?
+Perhaps the answer is more schooling or more health classes?
 Unfortunately, not everyone can go through such robust health and wellness courses to examine the facts.
 So, if people cannot take the courses or perhaps don’t like the idea of spending money to talk to a doctor, they will search the internet and rely on sources such as Wikipedia.
 This is a big problem as well.